anddai/Data-Processing-Cheatsheet/README.md

 # Company-Reviews-Classifier
-A classification model that determines whether a review is positive or negative
+A classification model that determines whether a review is positive or negative.